Medical Student Travel Award

 - Submission of an abstract is mandatory; link to submit your abstract for CAP24 will be posted in January.

 - The abstract should be original work (ie, not previously presented at another meeting or forum, per CAP guidelines/rules).

 - The medical student should be the first or last author.

 - One abstract per medical student (multiple students should not share/submit the same work).

 - One from a member of your medical school’s faculty

 - Professional headshot for use in Foundation web and print media (Requirements: 1+ megabyte, color, professional dress, neutral background; no selfies please)

 *Abstract needs to be submitted but not necessarily accepted.

-***CAP Member recommendation letter can come from a practicing pathologist as well as CAP Junior Members (includes trainees still in a pathology fellowship).
+**CAP member recommendation letter can come from a practicing pathologist or a CAP Junior Member (includes trainees still in a pathology fellowship).